-He's published 87 books, 18 of them featuring his internationally acclaimed anti-hero Charlie Muffin: Red Star Falling, published in June 2013 and complete the trilogy Red Star Rising, Red Star Burning and Red Star Falling.
+He's published 96 books, 18 of them featuring his internationally acclaimed anti-hero Charlie Muffin: Red Star Falling, published in June 2013, completes the trilogy Red Star Rising, Red Star Burning and Red Star Falling.
 The first eponymously entitled CHARLIE MUFFIN was adapted for international television and film distribution and issued on DVD in 2010 as one of the iconic movies of the 1980s.

 In 1986 he was nominated for the Edgar Allan Poe award by the Mystery Writers of America.

 In the opinion of The Philadelphia Enquirer, 'If Brian Freemantle isn't the best writer of spy novels around, he's he's certainly, along with John le Carre, in the top two....it doesn't get much better than this.'